 - Practice their teaching, leadership, and consulting skills by teaching either high school, college students, or working professionals;

-- Collaborate with Harvard professors and teaching fellows from Harvard on projects;
+- Collaborate with Harvard professors and Harvard alumni on projects;

 - Learn about Asia’s socio-economic issues in several cities from a grassroots perspective;